Thairo Estrada Preview, Player Props: Giants vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have a 4.14 team ERA that ranks 14th across all MLB pitching staffs.
+- The Dodgers' 4.12 team ERA ranks 13th among all MLB pitching staffs.

+- Dodgers pitchers combine to give up 197 total home runs at a clip of 1.2 per game (to rank 20th in baseball).

-- His last time out came on Sunday against the San Francisco Giants, when the right-hander threw six innings, surrendering two earned runs while giving up five hits.
+- His last appearance was on Sunday against the San Francisco Giants, when the left-hander threw five scoreless innings while giving up two hits.

+- In 23 games this season, the 35-year-old has amassed a 2.42 ERA and 9.4 strikeouts per nine innings, while allowing a batting average of .207 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.